groupminers/gmminer/README.md

 # gmminer
-***Group Miner has not been launched yet.
+***Group Miners has not been launched yet.
 Mining using available tools will not pay you the mining rewards.***